 Durant native Dr. Jason K. Rhynes became a partner in the practice in 2003.
 He joined the legacy by being named Young Optometric Physician of the Year by the Oklahoma Association of Optometric Physicians in 2007, and Optometric Physician of the Year in 2016.

 Native Oklahoman Dr. Andrew Whitley joined the practice in 2014 after completing his residency at Bennett & Bloom Eye Center in Louisville.

 For over a quarter of a century, Clay-Rhynes Eye Clinic has had a close partnership with RGB Eye Associates in Sherman, Texas.
 Drs.
-Robert Burlingame, William Plauché, Andrew Bossen, and Roy Lehman round out the services offered by the clinic by adding their Ophthalmological Specialty Care.
+Robert Burlingame, William Plauché, Andrew Bossen, Roy Lehman, and Matt Phillips round out the services offered by the clinic by adding their Ophthalmological Specialty Care.

 The Doctors Clay: America’s First Family in Family Eye Care.